-We are honored and humbled to be named one of the San Francisco Business Times' Best Places to Work in the Bay Area for the fourth year in a row.
+We are honored and humbled to be named one of the San Francisco Business Times' Best Places to Work in the Bay Area for the fourth year in a row, as well as one of Indeed's Top-Rated Workplaces: Best in the Bay Area.
 We couldn't be prouder to be featured alongside other great companies that care about creating exceptional employee experiences that earn this kind of recognition.

 What's our secret?
 It starts with our Salesforce Ohana Culture.
 We are an Ohana of Trailblazers made up of our customers, employees, partners, and communities.
 We take care of each other, have fun together and work collaboratively to make the world a better place.
 I've been fortunate to be a part of this Ohana since the very early days, and have enjoyed every minute of watching our company grow up here in San Francisco.
 And while we've grown, our core values of Trust, Customer Success, Innovation and Equality have kept us inspired and connected.

 Our Ohana culture comes to life through the experiences we deliver – our products, events, workspaces and in the ways we give back.
 I started my Salesforce journey leading Strategic Events, and now I lead our Global Real Estate team.
 It was amazing to see the success of our community grow, as the annual Dreamforce event scaled from from 1,000 attendees to now 170,000+ Trailblazers register every fall for this sold-out experience.
 During that time, our San Francisco teams were also growing here at our world HQ --- in the early startup days, we had desks made from old doors laid over file cabinets, and today our global campus includes world class buildings including Salesforce Towers in London, New York, Indianapolis and of course including the brand new Salesforce Tower right here in the heart of San Francisco!